weltond/DataStructure/LeetCode/string/157-read-n-characters-given-read4.md

 ## Answers
 ### Method 1 - 0ms

+Solution of [158.Read N Characters Given Read4 II - Multiple read]() also applies to this one.

 ```java
 /**
  * The read4 API is defined in the parent class Reader4.